 Airmen leaving camp, must always be properly dressed and must carry both respirator and steel helmet.
-When in a house, always keep both respirator and helmet in an accessible place, so that they are immediately available.
-You FIRE PRECAUTION.
+When in a house, always keep both respirator and helmet in an accessible place. so that they are immediately available.
+Von

+FIRE PRECAUTION.

-Make yourself acquainted with the Fire Orders, and should you discover that some part of a building is on fire, sound the alarm Keep on shouting "Fire!"
-"Fire!" until you are sure someone else knows of it, and while doing so get hold of the nearest fire bucket or extinguisher and attempt to put the fire out.
+Make yourself acquainted with the Fire Orders, and should you discover that some part of a building is on fire, sound the alarm by shouting."
+Fire to

+Keep on shouting "Fire!"
+Fire!" until you are sure someone else knows of it, and while doing so get hold of the nearest fire bucket or extinguisher and attempt to put the fire out.
 Get somebody to telephone the exchange and give the location of the fire.

+REMEMBRISE THAT PROVING ACTION

+GAS

-GAG Keep your respirator and No. 5 anti-gasclothing in good condition and ready for use at all times.
-Make yourself acquainted with the Ga Warnings on your station.
-3. It is your duty to avoid becoming a gas casualty by fully understanding "Personal Decontamination".
-4. Action on hearing Gas Alarm :
+Keep your respirator and No. 5 anti-gas clothing in good condition and ready for use at all times.

-(a) If indoors, stay put, put on respirator, (b) If out-of-doors, adjust respirator and cape al once, get under cover unless your (c) If you are splashed with liquid gas, apply ointment, at once, to all exposed areas of skin, and to your skin under that area of your clothes which has been area.
-ALWAYS REMEMBER THAT IT 13 MUCH SAFER TO TAKE OFF YOU RESPIRATOR AND CLOTHING BE CAUSE YOU HAVE PUT IT ON TO SOON, THAN TO PUT IT ON TOO LATE YOU ARE GIVEN OINTMENT TO USE MAKE CERTAIN YOU KNOW HOW TO HITCH HIKING The practice of airmen assembling at main road junctions and signalling motorists, is There are many reasons why some motoris do not stop, or if stopped, refuse to give lift (a) The Insurance Policy does not permit arrying of passengers, and should a motorist give a lift to anyone and there is an accident the passenger cannot do not be presented. (b) The motorist may only be going a little (c) He may have the back of his car loaded with goods, etc. with goods, etc.
+Make yourself acquainted with the Gas Warnings on your station.

+It is your duty to avoid becoming a gas casualty by fully understanding "Personal Decontamination".

+4. Action on hearing Gas Alorm

+(a) If indoors, stay put, put on respirator,

+(b) If out-of-doors, adjust respirator and cape at once, get under cover unless your

+(c) If you are splashed with liquid gas, apply ointment, at once, to all exposed areas of skin, and to your skin under that area of your clothes which has been

+ALWAYS REMEMBER THAT IT IS MUCH SAFER TO TAKE OFF YOUR RESPIRATOR AND CLOTHING BECAUSE YOU HAVE PUT IT ON TOO LATE.
+YOU ARE GIVEN DINTMENT TO USE.
+MAKE CERTAIN YOU KNOW HOW TO

+HITCH HIKING.

+The practice of airmen assembling at main road, junctions and signalling motorists, is forbidden.

+There are many reasons why some motorists do not stop, or if stopped, refuse to give lifts.
+Here are some of them

+(a) The Insurance Policy does not permit carrying of passengers, and should a motorist, the passenger cannot claim compensation.

+(b) The motorist may only be going a little ay past where the airman is standing (c) He may have the back of his car loaded with goods, etc.

-(d) He may be in a great hurry to keep an
+(d) Good may be in a great hurry to keep an

-Den't flash torches at passing cars after black-out time; it is dangerous and will not encourage the driver to stop.
+, Don't flash torches at passing cars after black-out time; it is dangerous and will not encourage the driver to stop.

-encourage the driver to stop.

-Don't stand waiting for a lift; walk in th direction you want to travel and if a motoris is desirous of stopping to pick you up, he will IDENTITY DISCS AND IDENTITY CARDS These articles are of great importance to YOU and every precaution must be taken LEAVE Normally you will not be granted any leave while you are under training, but exceptionally compassionate cases will receive sympathetic consideration.
-When you have comtended your training you may be granted 7 days' leave every three months if you can be spared from your duties.
+Don't stand waiting for a lift; walk in the direction you want to travel and if a motorist

+IDENTITY DISCS AND IDENTITY CARDS (FORM 1250).

+These articles are of great importance to YOU and every precaution must be taken be spared from your duties.

+Normally you will not be granted any leave while you are under training, but exceptionally compassionate cases will receive sympathetic consideration.
+When you have completed your training you may be granted 7 days leave every three months if you can